 There’s no escaping the fact that resin bound gravel installation is a seasonal job.
-With polyurethane binders being sensitive to temperature and moisture, it’s almost inevitable that in the UK from around September, the number of good days to lay resin bound drops dramatically.
-When the temperature drops below the manufacturer’s recommended tolerance (usually around 20°C) it is absolutely essential that care is taken to make sure the surface cures within an acceptable amount of time.
+With polyurethane binders being sensitive to temperature and moisture, it’s almost inevitable that in the UK from around the end of September, the number of good days to lay resin bound drops dramatically.

-We know that we can’t do anything to make the weather any warmer (or we’d all have been turning the thermostat up during autumn and winter), so we have to adjust the mix to help speed up the curing times.
-Adding more gravel, sand or resin doesn’t help to make a positive impact on this curing time, so a resin bound accelerator (also called catalyst) can be added to help speed things up.
+We know that we can’t do anything to make the weather any warmer, so we have to adjust the mix to help speed up the curing times.
+Adding more gravel, sand or resin doesn’t help to make a positive impact on this curing time, so a resin bound catalyst (also called catalyst) can be added to help speed things up.

 In reality, you’re not actually making anything cure any quicker than it would normally, you’re just adding a chemical to counteract the slow curing time to make the mix go off in the usual timescale which will help to avoid long or overnight curing of the surface.